hwborchers/ctv-optimization/optimization.md

     spectral projected gradient method for large scale optimization with simple constraints.
 It takes a nonlinear objective function as an argument as well as basic constraints.
--   Package [SCOR](https://cran.r-project.org/web/packages/SCOR/index.html) solves optimization problems under the constraint that the combined parameters lie on the surface of a unit hypersphere.
 -   [GrassmannOptim](https://cran.r-project.org/web/packages/GrassmannOptim/index.html) is a package for Grassmann manifold optimization.
 The implementation uses gradient-based algorithms and embeds a stochastic gradient method for global